About Dr Thevathasan

 However, once a week Dr Thevathasan sees patients in Brighton.

-If surgery is required this will be done at the Cabrini, Masada or Sandringham hospitals.
+If surgery is required this will be done at the Cabrini or Waverley Private Hospitals.